Monday, June 09, 2008

 Queen of Puddings© - jam topping

-Place the eggwhites into a bowl and whisk using an electric beater.
+Place the eggwhites into a bowl and whisk.
 Slowly incorporate the extra caster sugar ensuring it is well dissolved into the meringue.

 Spoon the meringue over each pudding - no need to be precise, just dome the meringue roughly over the top.